-The format is similar to what I encountered as an undergrad in writing at the University of Pittsburgh, and allows for an open discussion while encouraging kind, constructive discussion and minimizing chances for argument or defensiveness on the part of the author.
+The format is similar to what I encountered as an undergrad at the University of Pittsburgh, and allows for an open discussion while encouraging kind, constructive discussion and minimizing chances for argument or defensiveness on the part of the author.
 I began this group only because I could not find another employing this same format in New York City, and if I failed in doing that research I apologize to anyone I’m slighting.

 II.
 GROUND RULES

 Our one unbreakable rule: Every member of this group is treated with respect and equality.
 We are writers with diverse backgrounds and diverse levels of experience.
 While work is open to critique, people are not.
 Your comments, whether during critique or any other time, should be clear and honest but also supportive and kind.